cpyup/easy_shop/README.md

 > After completing the main project and its optional tasks, my next goal became implementing all of the functionality present in the backend somewhere in the front.
 >
-> While I did not manage to get EVERYTHING, I feel that I was able to address the most important bits.
+> While I did not manage to get *everything*, I feel that I was able to address the most important bits.
 While I was hoping to also make some large overhauls to the page design, I did make a *few* modifications.

 #### QOL Improvements